Comments on Act 1 Scene 1

 King Lear was written sometime between 1603 and 1606 and was first performed in December of the latter year.
 Shakespeare’s sources for this story include Holinshed’s Chronicles of England (revised ed.
 1587) which borrowed from the 12th century History of the Kings of Britain by Geoffrey of Monmouth.

 An anonymous play, The True Chronicle History of King Leir, was produced a decade before Shakespeare’s tragedy.
 The major differences in King Lear and the earlier play are the addition of the Fool and the Gloucester subplot taken from another source.
 In the anonymous Leir, none of the daughters is married at first, and the love test concerns their willingness to accept husbands of their father’s choosing.
+In the earlier play, neither Cordelia nor Lear dies at the end.

 Based on Geoffrey’s history which mixes fact with legend, King Lear reigned in Britain prior to the founding of the Roman Republic, placing it around 800 BC.
 Shakespeare never specifies a date but carefully avoids specific references to Christianity; the characters invoke pagan gods.
 Since 1838 when the British actor William Charles Macready performed a restored text in a setting resembling Stonehenge, many productions have set the play in the time of the ancient Druids, including the 1983 video with Lawrence Olivier.
 This style of staging places the action within a harsh, primitive, cruel world, as opposed to earlier productions set in royal palaces.